mjromper/latch-qlik-sense/README.md

 https://latch.elevenpaths.com/www/index.html

-Then take note of the Application Id and Secret Id.
+Create an account and then access 'Mis Aplicaciones'.
+Create a Latch application and then take note of the Application Id and Secret Id for later.

 # Installation of this module for Qlik Sense Server (ServiceDispatcher)